danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 I recall one scenario earlier in my career where a deployment caused a critical feature to malfunction shortly after release.
 This incident occurred before the widespread adoption of containerized deployments and automated CI/CD pipelines, which simplify rollbacks and mitigate such risks.
-I had to quickly diagnose and resolve the issue to restore functionality promptly.
+I had to quickly diagnose and resolve the issue to restore functionality.
 Since then, modern practices in deployment and continuous integration have significantly enhanced the ability to manage such challenges.
 </aside>

 ### Lack of Empathy